Aliases for MAPKAPK3 Gene

 GeneCards Summary for MAPKAPK3 Gene

-MAPKAPK3 (Mitogen-Activated Protein Kinase-Activated Protein Kinase 3) is a Protein Coding gene.
-Diseases associated with MAPKAPK3 include Immature Cataract and Interstitial Myocarditis.
-Among its related pathways are NFAT and Cardiac Hypertrophy and MyD88 cascade initiated on plasma membrane.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+MAPKAPK3 (MAPK Activated Protein Kinase 3) is a Protein Coding gene.
+Diseases associated with MAPKAPK3 include Macular Dystrophy, Patterned, 3 and Bacteremia 2.
+Among its related pathways are Activated TLR4 signalling and RET signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPKAPK2.

 UniProtKB/Swiss-Prot Summary for MAPKAPK3 Gene